khanhlee/khanhlee.github.io/_pages/about.md

   * Publons profiles: [https://publons.com/a/1318253/](https://publons.com/a/1318253/)

 # Award
-  * Excellent Research Paper Award (2021 Teacher and Student Joint Academic Research Symposium)
+  * Excellent Research Paper Award (2021 TMU Teacher and Student Joint Academic Research Symposium)
   * The World’s Top 2% Scientists 2020 (by Standford University)
   * Top 1% of reviewers in Cross-Field 2019 (powered by Publons)